 We also offer several major-specific semester programs each year, including programs specially designed for students in Pharmacy, Business, Biology and Chemistry, Government and Politics, Literature, Education, and Psychology, both in our single-country and three-country programs.

-In order to ensure the highest level of language acquisition, students registered for language class levels 1010C, 1020C, 2030C and 2040C on the Paris or Rome Campus are required to participate in weekly 30-minute practice and conversation sessions in small groups, under the guidance of a tutor.
-Students enrolled in a 1000-level course are required to partake in 1 hour of practice each week.
-In addition to the language practice requirement, tutors may engage students in optional cultural activities (paid for by the students), fostering a local cross-cultural learning community.
-These sessions are meant to mirror the language resources offered by the Global Language and Culture Center (GLCC) on the Queens campus.
+In order to ensure the highest level of language acquisition, students registered for language class levels I to IV on the Paris or Rome Campus also participate in weekly 30-minute practice and conversation sessions in small groups, under the guidance of a tutor.
+In addition to the language practice requirement, tutors may engage students in optional cultural activities, in order to help foster a local cross-cultural learning community.
+These sessions mirror the language resources offered by the Global Language and Culture Center (GLCC) on the Queens campus.

 St. John's international internship program offers students with advanced French or Italian language skills the opportunity to earn academic credit while gaining invaluable overseas work experience, immersed in an unrivaled environment for honing their foreign language skills.
 Set yourself apart in your field during your semester or summer program in Rome or Paris with hands-on work experience in your area of interest.
 OIE in New York and Europe, along with the faculty coordinators and the Office of Career Services, will help prepare and place candidates in a wide range of disciplines: from Hospitality Management and Biology, to Psychology, Education, Environmental Studies and more.
 For more information on the internship process and student resources, please visit our page on internships in Europe.